TheBeef/TinyCFG/README.md

 # TinyCFG
 A tiny library for saving / loading C++ structures to / from disk in XML

 This is still a work in progress.
-The code works but the doc's suck, the example suck, and it doesn't look very pretty.
+The code works but the doc's suck, the examples suck, and it doesn't look very pretty.

 # Quick Summary